TETUBUN-HO/ETERNAL_STRIKER_M5/README.md

 -Works that ported STG(shooting game) [ETERNAL STRIKER Rr], which was operating in MIDP environment.

+-SPIFFS is not used for anything other than score saving.

 -For [M5Stack-SD-Menu] system.

 +[M5Stack-SD-Menu] > Copyright 2018 tobozo http://github.com/tobozo